the-cognitiveservices-ninja/demo-environment/docs/scripts/teams_premium.md

 ## Demo Agenda
 - What is possible in Teans Standard
+- Prequesits for Teams Premium
 - What is the difference to Copilot in Teams
 - Teams Premium features
 -   Live translation for captions
 -   Intelligent recap
 - Administrative Features
+-   How to create custom meeting templates

 ## Scope and Disclaimer
 ### The purpose of this demo is to showcase the capabilities of intelligent recap